 2 pouches liquid pectin (I used Certo brand)

 Place jars on elevated rack in boiling water canner.
-Water must cover jars by 1 to 2 inches.
+Water must cover jars by 1 to 2 inches, so add additional water if necessary.
 Cover, and bring water to a gentle boil.
 Process jars for 10 minutes.

 Remove jars from boiling water canner and place upright on a towel on the kitchen counter to cool completely.
 Do not disturb the jars for at least 12 hours.